Free teddy bear sewing pattern for beginners!Published on July 12, 2021 By Sarah J

 For a new arrival or an extra special birthday gift, craft a keepsake they will cherish forever and stitch a super sweet teddy bear!
 Taken from the wonderful sewing book 50 Fabric Animals by Marie Claire Idées, this make is perfect for beginner sewists.
 So, gather your supplies, download your free teddy bear sewing pattern and follow along with the simple steps to sew your very own teddy.

-This teddy bear pattern is super easy to customise in whatever fabric you have on hand.
-Use up scraps in your stash from previous projects or pick up some new linen fabric and cotton fabric in a whole host of colours to make this teddy one-of-a-kind!
+This teddy bear pattern is super easy to customize in whatever fabric you have on hand.
+Use up scraps in your stash from previous projects or pick up some new linen fabric and cotton fabric to make this teddy one-of-a-kind!

 About 45cm (17¾in) tall

 Prepping your pattern and fabrics.
 If you're dying your fabrics for the teddy, dye the linen following the manufacturers instructions, leave them to dry and then iron.
 Enlarge the pattern to size.
 From the cotton fabric cut out the following, adding 7mm (¼in) seam allowances all round: two palms, two soles and one ear.
 Cut out all the other parts from the linen adding the same seam allowances as before: two outside arms, two inside arms, two fronts, two backs, one centre head, two side heads, four legs and three ears.
 When joining pieces, stitch the pieces together with right sides facing, taking a 7mm (¼in) seam allowance.

 To enlarge the pattern correctly, use the 5cm (2in) arrow found on your pattern as your guide, enlarging the patterns until the arrow measures 5cm (2in) – or the size specified beside the arrow if different.

 To do this, work as follows: